jardelufc/ARM7XilinxBasys3DesignKit/README.md

 For more information about this arm7 like architecture, please read chapter 7 of harris and harris or look at the slides at http://pages.hmc.edu/harris/class/e85/DDCAarm_Ch7.pptx .

 The System Verilog sources cames from the book Computer Design Arm Edition of Harris and Harris .
+Essentialy, its everything in https://github.com/jardelufc/ARM7XilinxBasys3DesignKit/blob/master/ARM7-DesignKit/EXAMPLE_SoC/ARMSOC_1/arm_single.sv .

 Before starting, you are supposed to install, in RWindo$ OS, the free version of  Vivado (webpack) , MDK Keil and Mdk Keil Legacy Support form ARM7